karo56/easyRL/README.md

 # description of experiment
 description: "This is experiment description, we can write whatever we want"
 experiment_name: "name"

+# number of games to eval on validation environment (with frequency: eval_frequency)
+eval_games_number: 1

 ```
 **Of course we can change all of parameters not only one or defult env/model/policy_net etc.**